tgclient/telegram-client/README.md

-# Telegram Client Enhanced (Unofficial)
+# Telegram Client Enhanced

 ⚠️ **Disclaimer**: This is an UNOFFICIAL third-party client based on Telegram's open source code.
-Not affiliated with Telegram Messenger LLP.

 ## Features